Edd Mann Developer

 Setup

-Once you have successfully compiled and installed Sphinx you now need to configure the installation.
-For this demo we will use the test data/configuration provided with the distrubition.
+Once you have successfully compiled and installed Sphinx, you now need to configure the installation.
+For this demonstration, we will use the test data/configuration provided with the distribution.

 $ cd /usr/local/sphinx/etc/